vuejs/eslint-plugin-vue/docs/rules/prefer-true-attribute-shorthand.md

 </eslint-code-block>

 However, those two representations are not always equivalent.
-This case will be occurred if the definition of a prop include `String`:
+This case will be occurred if the definition of a prop includes `String`:

 ```vue
 <template>